bukalapak/ottoman/tracker/README.md

 # Tracker

-Tracker is a golang library for sending tracker data to monitoring server
+Tracker is a golang library for sending metrics data to the monitoring server

 ## Usage